 McGing and I at Estrelas da Babilônia in Rio.

-I knew people said favela’s were dangerous, but I urged on means of my own stubbornness and the quite confidence of Kathleen who wordlessly followed my steps to dead-ends and turn arounds.
+I knew people said favela’s were dangerous, but I urged on by my own stubbornness and the quite confidence of Kathleen who wordlessly followed my steps to dead-ends and turn arounds.
 And we successfully made it to Estrelas da Babilônia.
-We talked to the Belgium-born owner who insisted favelas were safe, met a man from Norways, chatted with some locals, and made it back to our AirBNB feeling like brave little travelers.
+We talked to the Belgium-born owner who insisted favelas were safe, met a man from Norway, chatted with some locals, and made it back to our AirBNB feeling like brave little travelers.